OgagaFavour/Marketing-Analysis/README.md

 ## Conclusion
 This analysis provides valuable insights into marketing campaign efficiency and customer behavior, enabling stakeholders to make informed decisions and drive business growth.
 Future iterations can explore predictive modeling, customer segmentation, and advanced analytics techniques.

----

-👉 Would you like me to also **design a sample dashboard layout** (with suggested visuals like ROI by channel, CPA trends, and CLV distribution) so your marketing analysis looks more compelling?